algolia/autocomplete/packages/website/docs/state.md

 > `boolean` | defaults to `false`

-Whether the dropdown is opened.
+Whether the panel is opened.

 ### `collections`